ogdenpm/intel80tools/src/makefile.md

             makedepend is run to generate a dependency file in .deps
  ```
 Usage:
-    $(call plm,objfile,asmfile[,target specific options])
+    $(call plm80,objfile,asmfile[,target specific options])
 ```
 * **link** - link a set of files producing the specified relocatable file and a listing file in the $(LST) directory.
-The listing file has the same name as the relocatable file but with the extension .lnk.
+The listing file has the same name as the relocatable file but with the extension .lin (was lnk, but windows treated as shortcut)
             **LINKFLAGS** are used and optional target specific options can be given except for **print** and **map** which are used internally.